Delfin's Romolo Bardin resigns from Generali board

-ROME, Jan 17 (Reuters) - The Chief Executive of Leonardo del Vecchio's holding company Delfin Romolo Bardin resigned from the board of Italy's top insurer Generali GASI.MI, a statement said on Monday.
+ROME, Jan 17 (Reuters) - The Chief Executive of Leonardo del Vecchio's holding company Delfin, Romolo Bardin, has resigned from the board of Generali GASI.MI, Italy's top insurer said in a statement on Monday.

+Donnet's bid for a new term as CEO is at the centre of a struggle among Generali's biggest investors, including Caltagirone and eyewear magnate Del Vecchio.

+Donnet is backed by Generali's leading investor Mediobanca MDBI.MI and a majority of board members.

 "Bardin referred to operating procedures and some choices of the Board and in the Committees in which he participates, in particular, the process for the formation of the board list, as reasons for his decision to step down," the statement added.